physimals/fabber_core/doc/models.rst

    requested for the model
  - ``OPT_NONREQ`` if the option is not mandatory (does not need to be specified) or ``OPT_REQ`` if the option must be provided by the user.
  - An indication of the default value.
-This value is not actually used to initialize anything but is shown in ``--help`` to explain to the user what the default is if the option is not given.
+This value is *not* used to initialize anything but is shown in ``--help`` to explain to the user what the default is if the option is not given.
 So it can contain any text (e.g. ``"0.7 for PASL, 1.3 for pCASL"``.
    You should not specify a default for a mandatory option (``OPT_REQ``)

-In this case we have made the time resolution option mandatory, but the number of exponentials defaults to 1 if not specified.
+In this case we have made the time resolution option mandatory because we have no reasonable way to guess this, but the number of exponentials defaults to 1.

 This option system is a little cumbersome when there is only a couple of options, but if you have many it will make it clear to see what they are.
 Most